Python DataFrame API reference

 The target language code.
 This value cannot be "auto".

-A DataFrame with the translated_text (STRING) and detected_language (STRING) columns added, which contain the translated text and the detected source language, respectively.
+A DataFrame with the translated_text (STRING) and detected_language (STRING) columns appended, which contain the translated text and the detected language.

 • Example